 3. Create a memorable experience for your client.

 Pay attention to your client’s emotional and psychological needs; don’t just focus on producing the results.
-Pay attention to process and the way you communicate with your client as well.
+Pay attention to the process and the way you communicate with your client as well.
 Let your clients know HOW you do business is as important as WHAT you do.
 Keep them updated and keep in touch with them even if you don’t have any news.
 Don’t use jargon that they do not understand.
 Make of point of telling them that you are using “plain language” to help them better understand the issues and what needs to be done.
-This can make a lasting impact, because it’s been well documented that people may forget what you did for them, but they will never forget how you made them feel.
+This can make a lasting impact because it’s been well documented that people may forget what you did for them, but they will never forget how you made them feel.

 4. Create a Client Information Package.